QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Protocol

-To prove the security of \proto, w.r.t. \emph{liveness} and \emph{persistence}, we need to establish the three prerequisite properties of a blockchain protocol, i.e., common prefix, chain growth, and chain quality, as given in Section \ref{ssec:reqbp}.
-These properties are established by Theorem \ref{theo:sr}:
+We can formally prove the security of \proto as we to establish the three prerequisite properties (Section \ref{ssec:reqbp}) of a blockchain protocol in Theorem \ref{theo:sr}.
+For lack of space and ease of presentation, we skip the proofs.

 \begin{restatable}[]{theorem}{theosr} The probability that any of; common prefix with parameter $k$, chain growth with parameter $\zeta=1$, chain quality with parameter $\upsilon=1/k$ are violated in the lifetime of the protocol, thereby violating liveness and persistence is: